eddroid/miami-code-scrape/README.md

-Install phantomjs on Mac with HomeBrew
+Install casperjs on Mac with HomeBrew
 ----

 1. ```update brew```